facebook/react-native/docs/GettingStarted.md

 ## Unsupported

 <div>Unfortunately, Apple only lets you develop for iOS on a Mac.
-If you want to build an iOS app but you don't have a Mac yet, you can try starting with the <a href="" onclick="display('platform', 'android')">Android</a> instructions instead.</div>
+If you want to build an iOS app but you don't have a Mac yet, you can try starting with the <a href="javascript:void(0);" onclick="display('platform', 'android')">Android</a> instructions instead.</div>

 <center><img src="img/react-native-sorry-not-supported.png" width="150"></img></center>